BattleDemon/Battleships/README.md

 #### Video of Functionality
 [![IT Prototype 27 March](https://img.youtube.com/vi/BdwVXEb1Fnw/0.jpg)](https://www.youtube.com/watch?v=BdwVXEb1Fnw)
+You can play this prototype by going to battleships/prototypes_exes then run 'battleshipsV0.2.exe'
 #### Issues and Solutions
 The first issue I encountered was that using the radar scan on cells at the edges of the grid caused the game to crash.
 This happened because my implementation led to an integer underflow when converting back to usize.
 On the opposite edge, the game crashed due to attempting to modify a grid cell that was out of bounds, something the Macroquad grid documentation warned could be an issue.